shreyatpandey/Socket-Programming/socket-programming/Readme.md

 # Resources used in this project:-
   Socket programming in C, was a good challenge for me.I took help from the following books and site.
-  (a) Book:- Beej Reference guide
+  * Book:- Beej Reference guide
-  (b) Web-site:-
-    www.linuxhowtos.org/C_C++/socket.html :- From this, I got help for UDP socket as well as fork() process
+  * Web-site:- www.linuxhowtos.org/C_C++/socket.html :- From this, I got help for UDP socket as well as fork() process